environmental-bioinformatics-master/2021-Homework1a-Python/README.md

 **Use your peers.
 Use your brain.
 Ask the instructors.
 Embrace the struggle.
 It is the best way to learn.**

 ## Getting ready to run the assignment
-The first thing that you will need to do prior to attempting this assignment is create a conda environment where you will run your homework.
-I have created a environment yaml file that you can use to set up the environment with the appropriate libraries.
-Run:
+The first thing that you will need to do prior to attempting this assignment is activate the conda environment we created in class `python_lab`.

 ```
-conda env create -f homework.yaml
+conda activate python_lab
 ```

+You should now be in your environment and see your prompt change.

 ## Starting jupyter
 You are now ready to get going.
 As a reminder you will want to: